christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Indo-Iranian term for warrior-kings (e.g., Parthian pat, "lord"), or Scythian Patala (horse lords), were the continuation of this bloodline.

-The "Chi-Rho" (☧) symbol of Constantine was not Christian---it was the Sarmatian Draco coiled around a solar cross.
+The cross was not made of wood.
+It was a T-shaped standard, the Tau (Τ), the ancient symbol of the Mesopotamian god Tammuz of Ezekiel 8:14 who was associated with snakes.
+This was the crux commissa or Tau cross.

 In Sarmatian, "Ruma" (Rome) = "Place of the Dragon" (Rhu-Ma, from Aži Dahāka, the Iranian dragon).